-If you would like to participate please complete the registration form and return it to the Natural History Society by Tuesday, 31st March, 2020 at the latest, but please be aware that places are limited and will be allocated on a ‘first come, first served’ basis.
+If you would like to participate please complete the registration form and return it to the Natural History Society, but please be aware that places are limited and will be allocated on a ‘first come, first served’ basis.

 Download the Registration Form here